gogetdata/ggd-recipes/docs/source/make-recipe.rst

 * *-n:* :code:`-n` represents the sub-name of the recipe.
 Sub-name refers to a portion of the name that will help to uniquely identify the recipe from all other recipes based on the data the recipe creates.
 The full name will include the genome build the data provider and the ggd recipe version. **DO NOT** include the genome build, data provider, or ggd recipe version here.
 Those will be designated with other flags.
-  The name should be specific to the data being processed or currated by the recipe.
+  The name should be specific to the data being processed or curated by the recipe.
 (Please provide an identifiable name.
 Example: cpg-islands)

 * *script:* :code:`script` represents the bash script containing the information on data extraction and processing.